-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company had a working capital of \$401,795 as at December 31, 2021 which it considers to be inadequate to fund its overhead and currently planned exploration activities for the ensuing twelve months and the Company's accumulated deficit was \$32,359,182.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that as at December 31, 2022, the Company had a working capital deficiency of \$179,541 which it considers to be inadequate to fund its overhead and exploration activities for the ensuing twelve months.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.